Libor scandal: Municipalities losses

 The city of Baltimore and others in the US filed a class action lawsuit in April 2012 against Libor setting banks which alleged that the manipulation of Libor caused payments on their interest rate swaps to be smaller than they should have been.
 Before the 2008 financial crisis, states and localities bought $500 billion in interest rate swaps to hedge their municipal bond sales.
 It is estimated that the manipulation of Libor cost municipalities at least $6 billion.
 These losses were in addition to $4 billion that localities had already paid to unwind backfiring interest rate swaps.

 Municipalities began using interest rate swaps to hedge their municipal bond sales in the late 1990s.
 At this time, investment bankers began offering local governments a way to save money on the sale of municipal bonds.
 The banks suggested instead of selling fixed interest rate bonds that local governments sell variable interest rate bonds which typically have interest rates as much as one percentage point lower than fixed interest rate bonds.
 For a municipal government this could mean saving as much as $1 million a year on the sale of a $100 million bond.

 To hedge costs on the sale of variable interest rate bonds, which can rise and fall with the market, local governments, such as Baltimore, purchased interest rate swaps which exchange a variable interest rate for a fixed interest rate.
-In a swap deal, when the interest rate rises, the swap seller pays the local government the increased cost on the bond, while when the interest rate falls, the swap seller saves and pays the local government the decreased cost on the bond.
+In a swap deal, when the interest rate rises above the fixed interest rate, the swap seller pays the local government the increased cost on the bond, but when the interest rate falls under the fixed interest rate, the local government pays to the swap seller the decreased cost on the bond.
 The interest rate swap mechanism generally works well; however, between 2007 and 2010 the payments to local governments on their swaps artificially decreased but the cost on their bonds remained at actual market rates.
 This was because most interest rate swaps are linked to the Libor interest rate, while municipal bond rates are linked to the SIFMA Municipal Bond Index interest rate.
-During the 2008 financial crisis the two benchmark rates decoupled.
-Municipalities continued to pay on their bonds at the actual market Sifma rate but were paid on their interest rate swaps at the artificially lower Libor rate.
+During the 2008 financial crisis the two benchmark rates decoupled: the Libor rate decreased drastically from around 5.3% in 2007 to around 0.5% from 2009, while the SIFMA rate decreased to a lesser extent from around 3.5% in 2007 to below 2%.
+Municipalities continued to pay on their bonds at the actual market Sifma rate, but were liable to their interest rate swaps at the artificially lower Libor rate.